|Page tools: Print Page Print All RSS Search this Product|

 Productivity growth cycles

-A common method of examining changes in productivity over an extended period involves identifying and dividing the data into productivity 'growth cycles'.
-Year to year changes in measured productivity may reflect changes that are conceptually distinct from the notion of productivity.
-By analysing averages of productivity statistics between growth cycle peaks, the effects of some of these temporary influences can be minimised, allowing better analysis of the drivers of productivity growth in different periods.
-Productivity growth cycle peaks are determined by comparing the annual MFP estimates with their corresponding long-term trend estimates.
+Productivity growth cycle peaks are determined by comparing the annual multifactor productivity estimates with their corresponding long-term trend estimates.
+This is a common method of examining changes in productivity over an extended period and involves identifying and dividing the data into productivity 'growth cycles'.
+Year to year changes in measured productivity may reflect changes that are conceptually distinct from the notion of productivity (for example, the assumption of constant utilisation of capital).
+By analysing averages of productivity statistics between growth cycle peaks, the effects of some of these influences can be minimised, allowing better analysis of the drivers of productivity growth in different periods.
 The peak deviations between these two series are the primary indicators of a growth-cycle peak, although general economic conditions at the time are also considered.

 Income receivable by the owner of a financial asset or a non-produced non-financial asset in return for providing funds, or putting a non-produced non-financial asset at the disposal of another institutional unit.